Gloria (the WeirdFish Lady) is an author, international speaker

 Please don’t go cage diving with Great Whites – this is only training these incredible creatures to associate food with humans – and can lead to future problems.’

-Gloria is always busy.
-Our exciting news is that Book Two of the ‘Lucy Morgan Adventure Series’ – ‘The Secrets of the Shallows’ is now on sale!
+Our latest exciting news is that Book Three of the ‘Lucy Morgan Adventure Series – THE HIDDEN CAVE’ is now on sale!

 All the information is on the BOOKS page.
 (Click on the BOOKS button at the top of this page)

-We presently have four books available to different age groups to help everyone understand the importance of protecting Planet Earth and its Oceans.
+We now have FIVE books available to different age groups to help everyone understand the importance of protecting Planet Earth and its Oceans.